 As with the runners, imagine starting the ‘race’ with a crowd, enjoying more space and freedom in mid-race, then focusing mental and physical intensity on the way to the finish.

 Both runners and walkers, can use the long session this week to mentally practice staying the course, sticking with a strategy, and keeping eyes on the prize of a strong 5k finish.

 What a terrific Thanksgiving Day it will be.

 RUN & MOVE HAPPY!

-NOTE: There's still enough time to request Earned Runs competition bibs (set of 4, free) AND TURKEY TROT STICKERS
+NOTE: There's still enough time to request Earned Runs competition bibs (set of 4, free) and a free set of Turkey Trot stickers!

 BRIDGE TO PHYSICAL SELF

 Running, walking, and fitness activities enable us to experience our physical selves in a world mostly accessed through use of fingers on a mobile device.

 EARNED RUNS is edited and authored by me, runner and founder.
 I began participating in road races before 5Ks were common.
 I've been a dietitian, practiced and taught clinical pathology, and been involved with research that utilized pathology.
 I am fascinated with understanding the origins of disease as well as health.